floooh/pacman.zig/README.md

 ## Experimental iOS support

+> NOTE: these instructions currently don't work in zig-0.11.0

-NOTE: this is mostly a "it technically works" demo, the game can't be played with touch inputs yet, only tapping is detected to get from the intro screen into the game loop.
+> NOTE: this is mostly a "it technically works" demo, the game can't be played with
+> touch inputs yet, only tapping is detected to get from the intro screen into
+> the game loop.

 Since building for iOS is a cross-compilation-scenario, Xcode must be installed to provide the iOS platform SDKs.